Astrogeek77/1915312-GautamJain/README.md

 ```
 ![](/images/8.jpg)
 ---
-## 9. To print grade of a student by entering marks
+## 9. To print grade of a student by entering marks:

 ```C
 #include<stdio.h>